The Hamadcha pilgrimage of Zehroun, Meknes Morocco © François Struzik - simply human

 The Hamadcha of Zehroun

-In a small village in the Zehroun Mountains of Morocco, during the days following the Moussem — the celebration of the Prophet’s birthday — thousands of pilgrims gather at the shrine of Sidi Ahmed to open a dialogue with the djinn, the spirits that inhabit them.
+In a small village in the Zerhoun Mountains of Morocco, during the days following the moussem — the celebration marking the Prophet’s birthday — pilgrims gather at the shrine of Sidi Ahmed.
+These gatherings take place around the mausoleum of the saint, a place associated with his baraka (divine blessing), where ritual practices are carried out in his presence.

 This work has been exhibited.